 Well, I use multiple epoxy resin layers to create a 3D effect.

-I followed the same procedure to create resin ocean waves as in the previous step with an additional ingredient.
+I followed the same procedure to create resin ocean waves as in the previous step.

 For example, the picture below is a resin inlay with a resin cell.